-- Community-wide (all sources, activities and sectors in Aspen’s urban growth boundary (PDF))
+- Community-wide (all sources, activities and sectors in Aspen’s emmissions inventory boundary)

 Most Recent GHG Inventory

-Since 2004, Aspen has compiled GHG inventories at regular intervals.
 Tracking GHGs provides insights about whether we are moving in the right direction, and which initiatives have been most effective.
-Government operations GHG inventories are compiled annually and community-wide inventories are published every 3 years.
-This tracking has revealed that:
+The Climate Action Office compiles GHG inventories on government operations annually and community-wide inventories every 3 years.
+The most recent inventories reveal that:

-- The community has reduced its GHGs by 7% (read the 2014 Community-wide GHG Inventory)
+- The community has reduced its GHGs by 7% as of 2018

 Climate Action Planning

-Understanding what’s worked and what hasn’t sets the context for deploying new initiatives and strengthening existing ones.
-In collaboration with a diverse group of community stakeholders, the City of Aspen is updating Aspen's Climate Action Plan (CAP).
-Aspen’s original CAP covered the years 2007 through 2009 (view this plan document (PDF)).
-Aspen’s new CAP (anticipated publication date December 15, 2017) covers the years 2018 through 2020 and was compiled with input from numerous community stakeholders.
+The City of Aspen has updated Aspen's Climate Action Plan (CAP) in collaboration with a diverse group of community stakeholders.
+Aspen’s original CAP covered the years 2007 through 2009 (view this plan document).
+Aspen’s current CAP covers the years 2018 through 2020 and was compiled with input from numerous community stakeholders.